Getting Started

 NOTE: To learn more about the macOS secure architecture, see Use secure token, bootstrap token, and volume ownership in deployments.

-The enable-system-updates command creates an auxiliary user account named action1_os_updater with a randomly generated strong password.
+During the system updates enablement either along with the interactive agent deployment or when running a script an auxiliary user account (named action1_os_updater) is created, with a randomly generated strong password.
 This password is stored securely in the Keychain and is accessible only to the Action1 agent.
-A secure token is then generated for the auxiliary user account.
+A secure token is then generated for this auxiliary user account.

-Interactive mode: During interactive agent uninstallation, the uninstaller will attempt to remove the action1_os_updater auxiliary user and its Keychain entry.
-It will ask for additional permissions during the removal of the auxiliary user.
+During the agent uninstallation from the Action1 console, the uninstaller will attempt to remove the action1_os_updater auxiliary user and its Keychain entry.
+It may request additional permissions to complete the auxiliary user removal.